czDamian/taptaptap/README.md

-## Tap Tap Tap
+## CatSwap
-This is a simple beginner project showcasing how you can build a tap-to-earn platform using just HTML, CSS AND JavaScript.
+CatSwap is a simple project showcasing how you can build a tap-to-earn platform using just HTML, CSS AND JavaScript.